-The tax treatment of Noteholders within the charge to United Kingdom corporation tax (including nonresident Noteholders whose Notes are used, held or acquired for the purposes of a trade carried on in the United Kingdom through a permanent establishment) will in most cases depend on their respective statutory accounting treatment so long as such accounting treatment is in accordance with IFRS or UK generally accepted accounting practice.
+The tax treatment of Noteholders within the charge to United Kingdom corporation tax (including non-resident Noteholders whose Notes are used, held or acquired for the purposes of a trade carried on in the United Kingdom through a permanent establishment) will in most cases be in accordance with their respective statutory accounting treatment so long as such accounting treatment is in accordance with IFRS or UK generally accepted accounting practice.
 The accounting treatment will affect the tax treatment of holding or disposing of the Notes.
 Noteholders within the charge to United Kingdom corporation tax should therefore consult their own accounting and tax advisers concerning the tax liabilities that may arise in respect of the Notes.